 If you feel your Social Security information was compromised, you may also consider contacting the Social Security Administration Fraud hotline at 1-800-269-0271.
 You will also want to thoroughly review your credit report.
-If you find any accounts that you did not open, you can ask the credit bureau to remove it, contact the institution where the account was opened, and have it closed.
-It is best to keep a record of the conversations you had and with whom, and ask for written documentation that the account has been closed.
+If you find any accounts that you did not open, you can ask the credit bureau to remove it, contact the institution where the account was opened and have it closed.

 How do banks investigate unauthorized transactions?

 Once a bank transaction is reported as unauthorized, the bank must investigate your claim to verify that the transaction is fraudulent.
 In the meantime, your account will be frozen and a new debit card will be sent to you.

 The bank typically has 10 business days to investigate, although 20 days are allowed if the account is less than 30 days old.
 If your bank needs more time to investigate, they will offer you a temporary reimbursement of missing funds, although your bank can subtract up to $50 from that reimbursement.

 You might be asked to send written confirmation of your claim, and you should do so as quickly as possible to speed up the investigation process.
 If your bank determines a transaction is fraudulent, they have one business day to return any stolen funds for which you aren't liable.

 Many banks have boosted their efforts in preventing potential fraudulent charges by adding credit-monitoring features and protections in recent years; but you will still need to do your part to keep yourself safe.
 Checking your bank accounts and credit reports regularly as well as avoiding scams and phishing schemes can go a long way.